SAP-samples/teched2023-AI269/exercises/ex1/README.md

 # Prompt Engineering

-Understand the principles of prompt engineering and learn to create effective prompts for AI models.
-Prompt engineering is crucial for obtaining desired outputs from AI models.
-It helps in guiding the model's response in a particular direction.
+Enhance your understanding of prompt engineering and master the art of creating highly effective prompts for AI models.
+Prompt engineering plays a pivotal role in achieving desired outputs from AI models by effectively guiding their responses towards a specific direction.
+In this course, you will gain valuable insights on deploying an LLM model and learn how to utilize it to execute various queries with utmost precision and accuracy.
-You will learn
-How to deploy an LLM model.
-How to use the model to execute different queries.

 ## Introduction: